IrisQin17/NLP-Language-Corrector/README.md

 “Checker” is to detect the suspicious phrase and sentences and difference value through comparing the difference between suspicious phrases and corresponding similar phrases in template.

-Excluded minimum requirements, there are some other possible features we can add into this project.
-Graphical User Interface Suggest reasonable corrections to suspicious phrases Crawl social media posts Allow human assessment of suspicious samples and non-trivially feed them back into the system.
-Extend to a language in which none of the team members have fluency
+Excluded minimum requirements, there are some other possible features we can add into this project: Graphical User Interface Suggest reasonable corrections to suspicious phrases Crawl social media posts.
+Allow human assessment of suspicious samples and non-trivially feed them back into the system.
+Extend to a language in which none of the team members have fluency.

 ## Group Members